krishnamallik12/CRM-Sales-Analytics/README.md

 order by sum(sp.close_value) desc;
 ```

 **Finding:** Companies with fewer employees than average but higher company revenue than average generated some of the highest sales figures.
-Lean organizations have faster decision-making and stronger purchasing power — these accounts should be prioritized for upselling and retention.
+Lean organizations have faster decision-making and stronger purchasing power, these accounts should be prioritized for upselling and retention.

 ---